backstage/backstage/README.md

 - Give us a star ⭐️ - If you are using Backstage or think it is an interesting project, we would love a star ❤️

 Or, if you are an open source developer and are interested in joining our team, please reach out to [foss-opportunities@spotify.com ](mailto:foss-opportunities@spotify.com)

-## Contributing

-We would love your help in building Backstage!
-See [CONTRIBUTING](CONTRIBUTING.md) for more information.

 ## License